Speakers

 September 2023

-Our speaker on 20th September is Richard von Sturmer.
+Our speaker on 20th September was Richard von Sturmer.

 He is a former Writer in Residence at Waikato University and will be speaking about his recently published book "Walking with Rocks, Dreaming with Rivers: My Year in the Waikato".